 SaaS was first introduced in the early 1990s.
 Companies would use a cloud-based service to connect company applications and data to a central server.
 Its primary use was webmail, bookmarks, and image sharing, but it quickly morphed into customer relationship management, recruiting, and finances/expense sharing.
 As internet speeds increased and mobile data became more accessible, cloud-based software grew in popularity.

 Today, businesses are using SaaS to assist with more than just e-mail, but are utilizing its capabilities for billing, payroll, sales management, human resource management, resource planning, content management, and document editing.
 ERP, enterprise resource planning, is something many businesses invest in with a company like Syte Consulting Group, which is a form of SaaS.
 SaaS models allow for easy access across multiple devices.

 How does SaaS benefit companies?

 Because SaaS offerings are based entirely on using the cloud to host applications, companies do not have to install software on individual devices.
 This eliminates the time and money spent on hardware, maintenance, and initial setups.
 Users can also access applications from anywhere they have access to the internet.

 Most cloud-based programs have applications for the web, mobile devices, or other internet-ready devices.
 Moreover, it doesn’t matter if the user prefers products by Apple, Microsoft, Samsung, Android, or other products.
 This accessibility makes it easier for employees to access data or do work while on the go or from remote locations.
 For example, in the home healthcare sector, many care companies are now using home care software to schedule shifts, update patient notes, and pass on vital information to other carers and family members.
 This all improves care quality, reduces costs, and helps the business to grow faster.
 In addition, companies are now able to utilize a remote workforce to collaborate on large projects.
-Some companies are now offering more flexible schedules since employees can continue their work from home, a different office, or even while traveling.
+Some companies are now offering more flexible schedules since employees can continue their work from home, in a different office, or even while traveling.